islab-github/VOMTC/README.md

 studies of the VOMTC datasets, we show that the beamforming technique exploiting the VOMTC-trained object detector outper forms conventional beamforming techniques.

-For more details of this work, see the paper "VOMTC: Vision Objects for Millimeter and Terahertz Communications", to appear in IEEE Transactions on Cognitive Communications http://isl.snu.ac.kr/publication.
+For more details of this work, see the paper "VOMTC: Vision Objects for Millimeter and Terahertz Communications", to appear in IEEE Transactions on Cognitive Communications and Networking http://isl.snu.ac.kr/publication.

 ## Preparation